aswinkarthik/algorithms-in-go/README.md

 # Algorithms in Go

-This repository is to various famous alogrithms in Go.
+This repository is to implement various alogrithms in Go.

 ## Algorithms